I am not arguing she is a power players like the of the top 3, but usually her shots have more zip or punch than what I saw today.

 I jest.
 Beating Li last week was the worst thing that could have happened to her.
 Li was flat then but Rad came in feeling ocnfident, expecting her to crash and burn all on her own.
 Didn't happen, she dropped her aggressive play from mid-match unceremoniously and got beaten.

 I get where people are coming from but Li is in better shape and stronger than Aga.
-I mean even last year she had like what 3? really good results post Miami, Wimbledon, Tokyo and YEC.
+I mean even last year she had like what 3? :scratch: really good results post Miami, Wimbledon, Tokyo and YEC.

 With her gamestyle she just can't hold up as long.
 It doesn't really matter anyway, Li played a smart match for once and even vs PEAK Aga it's still on Li's racquet.
 I definitely think today was subpar from Aga though.